sj-mm-xm/FakeSkeet/README.md

 Code may not be optimized in some places but idc.
 Works good enough.

-Pasted and enhanced/rewritten from https://github.com/sweeperxz/FullyExternalCS2 Thank you to this developer for the usable base.
+Pasted and enhanced/rewritten from https://github.com/sweeperxz/FullyExternalCS2

+Thank you to this developer for the usable base.

+I am not responsible for any bans or other consequences that may arise from the use of this software.
+Use game modifications at your own risk.
+Always be aware of the risks and potential consequences when using cheats or hacks in online games.